 - observe others, provide feedback on what they are doing, and state why they need to change

 On the other hand, you might describe the RELATE tendency as you...

-Now, as you read each of those lists, you probably can see your tendency.
-The difficulty with the lists is RELATE actually sounds better!
-So, you may not want to consider that you are actually more on the RESULTS side.
+As you read each of those lists, you probably can see your tendency.
+The difficulty with the lists is that RELATE sounds better!
+So, you may not want to consider that you are more on the RESULTS side.

 Here is the best approach - powerful relational leaders know how to use both.